JetBrains/compose-multiplatform/tutorials/Web/Using_Effects/README.md

 }
 ```

 Only one `ref` can be used per element.
-Calling it more than once will overwrite earlier calls.
+Calling it more than once will dismiss earlier calls.

-`ref` can be used for example to add and remove some event listeners not provided by compose-web from the box.
+For example, `ref` can be used to add and remove some event listeners not provided by compose-web from the box.

 ### DisposableRefEffect

 Under the hood, `DisposableRefEffect` uses [DisposableEffect](https://developer.android.com/jetpack/compose/side-effects#disposableeffect)

-`DisposableRefEffect` is very similar to `ref`.
-At the same time it has a few differences.
+`DisposableRefEffect` is similar to `ref`, since it also provides a reference to an element.
+At the same time it has few differences.

 - `DisposableRefEffect` can be added only within a content lambda of an element, while `ref` can be used only in `attrs` scope.
 - Unlike `ref`, `DisposableRefEffect` can be used as many times as needed and every effect will be unique.
 - DisposableRefEffect can be used with a `key` and without it.
 When it's used with a `key: Any`, the effect will be disposed and reset when `key` value changes.
-When it's used without a key, then it behaves like `ref` - the effect gets called only once, and it's disposed only when an element leaves the composition.
+When it's used without a key, then it behaves like `ref` - the effect gets called only once when an element enters the composition, and it's disposed only when the element leaves the composition.

 ``` kotlin